isaaclee12/Cyclic-MERN-Starter-Kit/README.md

 No need to re-deploy afterwards.
 The serverless nature of Cyclic will cause your app to load your variables in on the next refresh.

-Enjoy your brand new full-stack MERN application!
+Enjoy your brand new fully deployed full-stack MERN application!